cicsdev/cics-bundle-scripts/ucdtemplates/README.md

     * For a new component: **Components** > **Create Component** > Component Template: `CICS bundle`
     * For an existing component that does not already have a template:  **Components** > select the component > **Configuration** > **Basic Settings** > Component Template: `CICS bundle`

-1. Set the template properies.
+1. Set the template properties listed in [Template properties](#Template-properties).

     * To set a template property in a component: **Components** > select component > **Basic Settings**
     * To set a property in a component version: This is typicaly set by a build system when the component version is created, otherwise this can be set manually via **Components** > select component > **Versions** > select version > **Configuration** > **Version Properties**